Dated June 30, 2023

 Confidential University Information: includes information that must be guarded due to proprietary, ethical, or privacy considerations and must be protected from unauthorized access, modification, transmission, storage, or other use.

-Questions concerning this or any other Information Technology Services Policy can be directed to the Pace University Helpdesk.
+Questions concerning this or any other Information Technology Services Policy can be directed to the Pace University ITS Help Desk.

 Appendix 1: Security of Personally Identifiable Information